Liedo/Liedo.github.io/index.md

 ``` $$ \phi $$
 ```
 , and it will be interpreted as $$ \phi $$.
-However, I am not sure how we could use other possibilities offered by $$ \LaTeX $$, e.g. the use of equation arrays, and make sure MathJax interprets them correctly.
+However, I am not sure how we could use other possibilities offered by $$ \LaTeX $$, e.g. the use of equation arrays, and make sure MathJax ([see Tex and Latex support](http://docs.mathjax.org/en/latest/tex.html)) interprets them correctly.

 With [GitHub Pages](https://pages.github.com), you just write things in